Kate Marlowe

-Katherine "Kate" Marlowe Bies (born Kenneth Bies; November 26, 1926 – April 30, 1990), formerly known as Kenneth Marlowe, was an American author, entertainer, and hairdresser.
+Katherine Marlowe Bies (born Kenneth Bies; November 26, 1926 – April 30, 1990), formerly known as Kenneth Marlowe, was an American author, entertainer, and hairdresser.
 She gained recognition for her memoir Mr. Madam: Confessions of a Male Madam (1964), and was considered a trailblazer in LGBTQ+ history.

 Career

 Early years and entertainment

 In 1948, Marlowe worked as an exotic dancer at Club My-O-My in New Orleans, a well-known venue for drag and cabaret performances.

 During the late 1950s and early 1960s, she became a prominent hairdresser to celebrities such as Gypsy Rose Lee, Phyllis Diller, and Imogene Coca.

 In 1971, Marlowe hosted a vaudeville-style event titled The Tricia Nixon Wedding/Vaudeville Returns at the Nob Hill Theatre in San Francisco.

 Transition and advocacy

 In 1975, Marlowe transitioned and began living as Katherine "Kate" Marlowe Bies.
 That year, she organized a fundraiser called The Ball to End All Balls at California Hall in San Francisco, which was attended by prominent figures such as journalist Armistead Maupin and burlesque performer Sally Rand.